rwxrob/fluff/README.md

 # ☁🏠☁ Fluff, Happy Little Clouds at Home

-***Update: After reading more about the libvirt project, kcli (python), and virt-lightning (also python) projects I'm going to take a break from `fluff` at least until the Beginner Boost content is finished and I've completed my K8S certificaitons.
-I've decided all we need for all the Boost parts is VirtualBox and the VirtualBox extensions.
-In fact, `fluff` would rob people learning some great little scripting sessions to automated their preferred VM cloud configuration.
-This is also the reason free VirtualBox with extensions and Ubuntu server image is a no-brainer decision for beginners.
-Plus, people need to learn about making snapshots with VirtualBox and the Vbox* CLI command tools.
-Also, cloud-init is not for beginners.
-When I return to `fluff` I want to rethink the entire thing from a `libvirt` perspective first so that we automatically support every single provider rather than a few specific ones.***
+*Update: After reading more about the libvirt project, kcli (python), and virt-lightning (also python) so eventually want to support libvirt, but everything is direct for now.

 *"It's docker-compose for cloud-init VMs."*